 - If the dumplings are sticking to the bottom of the pot, add a little more chicken broth or water.

-- You can also make the dumplings ahead of time and freeze them.
+- You can also prepare the dumplings ahead of time and freeze them.
 Roll them out, cut them, and freeze on a baking sheet.
 When you're ready to eat, thaw the dumplings and add them to the boiling broth.

 Frequently Asked Questions